-More than 4 in 10 VR employees work at companies focused solely on virtual reality products.
-Our survey reached more than 200 companies across Canada, employing almost 1400 people working on VR projects.
+Four out of every ten VR employees work at companies focused solely on virtual reality products.
+We surveyed more than 2,500 people working on VR projects across more than 250 Canadian companies.
 Some companies, especially those founded in the last few years, are wholly dedicated to VR - others have VR departments innovating within a larger workforce.
-The last few years have seen an explosion in companies engaging with VR, and especially in the number who have hitched their star fully to the VR wagon.
+Since 2014 there has been a 22% increase in the number of companies working in the VR landscape.

 Products for Internal and Commercial Use

-17 out of every 20 VR companies in our survey are working on developing content for commercial use - in today's VR market, content really is king.
+Two out of every three VR companies in our survey are working on developing content for commercial use - in today's VR market, content really is king.
 Internally, companies are making a much wider range of products in order to create the tools needed to support innovative VR content.

 Content Creation activity

 Creation platforms and 3d engines are the tools most commonly created by VR companies to support innovation in VR content.
 The creation of software development kits and application programming interfaces is the most important application development software for surveyed Canadian VR companies.
 All other tools are created by less than a third of companies in our survey.
 VR companies involved in provision of backend solutions are primarily involved in providing cloud services and data storage solutions.
 A minority are also involved in providing data security services.
-VR companies in our survey are more likely to be creating cameras than any other single type of VR hardware.
-Position and room trackers, motion sensors, controllers and haptic feedback devices are all produced by between a third and half of companies.
+VR companies in our survey are more likely to be creating cameras , position and room trackers, motion sensors, controllers and haptic feedback devices.

 VR Clients and Use Case

-More than 8 in 10 surveyed VR companies work with partner organizations.
-Of those who do, more than half work with other VR start-ups or film and TV production companies.
+More than seven in ten surveyed VR companies work with partner organizations.
+Of those who do, more than a third work with other VR start-ups or film and TV production companies.

 Product Development Stage

 Our survey captured more than 300 projects currently under development across the Canadian VR ecosystem.
-Around a quarter of these projects are already generating revenue for their creators.
+Around 30% of these projects are already generating revenue for their creators.
 Just under half of VR companies are focusing on developing a single product.
 One in five surveyed companies are at work on three or more products.
-Nearly half of the total VR products under development are being produced in Ontario, though other parts of Canada have a higher rate of products already in market.
+More than 40% of the VR products under development are being produced in Ontario.
 VR innovation is happening at a fever pitch in Ontario.